Powers of Attorney Victoria

 You can choose when your attorney’s powers start.
 For example, in Victoria, under an enduring power of attorney, you can choose whether your attorney can use the powers you give them straight away, when you are not able to make decisions for yourself, or from a particular time, circumstance or occasion.
 An attorney must act in line with your directions.

-How often should my Power of Attorney be reviewed?
+How often should my Power of Attorney be reviewed in Victoria?

 It is recommended that your documents be reviewed at least every two to three years, like you would with a will or if something changes with the person you have appointed.
 Changed circumstances that might cause you to review can include your relationship with the person, their health, how much you see them or other suitability factors.